• AI-enabled physics-based multiscale models power digital twin simulators for in silico oncology and nanomedicine applications.

 Targeted Drug Delivery

-Targeted drug delivery systems utilize the unique chemical signatures expressed by malignant cells to deliver a nano-sized therapeutic cargo to infected sites.
-Our modeling framework focuses on the journey of this nanocarrier starting with its flow in the vasculature, to its capture by surface receptors and its intake into the cell through various internalization mechanisms.
-We hope to build next-generation pharmacodynamic models which guide the design and optimization of drug delivery vehicles in the clinical context.
+Targeted drug delivery systems utilize the unique signatures expressed by malignant cells to deliver a nano-sized therapeutic cargo to infected sites.
+Our ML-enabled modeling framework focuses on tissue as well as vascular transport with the hope to build next-generation pharmacodynamic models which guide the design and optimization of drug delivery vehicles in the clinical context.

 Read More